BaquarAbbas/NeetCode150/README.md

 *I started to code in python while solving coding  questions but later I found that C++ is much faster than python and has some good libraries like stl and containers.So,I just started learning c++ and it took me a while to digest the syntax of this language.*

-*Don't make the same mistake as I did earlier in my life.Stick with the programing language that you are good at but choose it wisely.*
+*Don't make the same mistake as I did earlier in my life.Stick with the programming language that you are good at but choose it wisely.*

 ## Some useful links